 To the uninitiated, ginseng looks a lot like a few other plants.
 It’s most often confused with poison oak/ivy during first year growth because at that time ginseng only has 3 leaves.
 To tell the difference between ginseng and Virginia creeper, look at the leaves.
 Ginseng always has 2 tiny leaves and 3 larger ones (after the first year).
 All of Virginia creeper’s leaves are the same size.

-In my book Sustainable Ginseng I have an id key for these two in a side-by-side comparison.
-I also have a book about the most common look alikes.
+Check out my book about the most common look alikes.
 The cover is a quick-reference id key to plants often confused with ginseng.

 10. When does ginseng come up in spring?